Top 10 affordable car insurance companies for teen drivers

 Unique Features for Teen Drivers

-Pros: Industry-leading teen safety programs Generous student-away-at-school discount Strong local agent network Very low complaint ratio with NAIC
+Pros: Industry-leading teen driver safety program Huge discount for students away from school Strong local agent network Lower NAIC complaint ratio

-Cons: Higher base rates than some competitors Available in only 19 states Good student discount is lower than competitors
+Cons: Higher base rates compared to other competitors Only available in 19 states The good student discount is lower than competitors.

 Protect Your Teen Driver